 While this rule is similar to the Morrison “conduct and effects” test used in the U.S., in practice, the extraterritorial reach of U.K. domestic law is much more limited than in the U.S. and U.K. regulators have shown far greater reluctance to target overseas defendants for market manipulation offenses.

-A Primer on Market Manipulation Regulations in the U.S. and U.K." by author: Joshua L. Ray - Partner at law firm Rahman Ravelli
+A Primer on Market Manipulation Regulations in the U.S. and U.K." by author by Rahman Ravelli.